ChrisRM/material-theme-jetbrains/README.md

 - *Project View Decorators*: Enable/Disable the Project View Decorators.
 See the above section about separators.
 - *Transparent Scrollbars*: Enable/Disable transparency in scrollbars
 - *Accent Scrollbars*: Set scrollbar color the same color as accent color
-- *Dark Title Bar*: Activate the coloring of the application title bar in Mac OSX
+- *Dark Title Bar*: Activate the coloring of the application title bar in Mac OSX/Windows

 Keep in touch for new features!